-Dr. Josef Bossart, 48, has served as our Vice President of Business Development and the President of SCA Ventures, a subsidiary of Enzon that focuses on commercializing our extensive SCA Protein technology, since 1999.
-Prior to joining Enzon, Dr. Bossart was Vice President and Chief Business Officer of GeneMedicine, Inc. Dr. Bossart also spent more than 14 years with Rhone-Poulenc Rorer,

-Inc. in various business and marketing positions.
+Dr. Josef Bossart, 48, has served as our Vice President of Business Development and the President of SCA Ventures, a subsidiary of Enzon that focuses on commercializing our extensive SCA Protein technology, since March 1999.
+From March 1997 to March 1999, Dr. Bossart was Vice President and Chief Business Officer of GeneMedicine, Inc. Prior to March 1997, Dr. Bossart also spent more than 14 years with Rhone-Poulenc Rorer, Inc. in various business and marketing positions.
 Dr. Bossart holds a Ph.D. in medicinal chemistry from the Ohio State University, College of Pharmacy and a B.Sc. from Carleton University.

 Joseph Fischer, 51, has served as our Vice President Manufacturing, since April 1996.
-Prior to joining Enzon, Mr. Fischer served as the Vice President of Operation at Osteotech, Inc. a medical devise company.
+From June 1993 to April 1996, Mr. Fischer served as the Vice President of Operation at Osteotech, Inc. a medical devise company.
 Mr. Fischer has 28 years of experience in operations with companies such as A.H.
 Robins and American Home Products.
-Mr. Fischer is a member of the Parental Drug Association, the International Society for Pharmaceutical Engineering and the Institute of Packaging Professionals.
+Mr. Fischer is a member of the Parental Drug Association, the International Society for Pharmaceutical Engineering and the

+Institute of Packaging Professionals.
 He holds a B.S. in management from Rutgers University.